finalrose7/CircleView/README.md

 ![maven-central](https://img.shields.io/badge/maven--central-1.0.0-brightgreen.svg)
 ![API](https://img.shields.io/badge/API-14%2B-green.svg)

 A colorful circle view with text, you can use it as a avatar!
-Except in addition, we can set the direction of the text, vertical or horizontal or any angle.
+Except in addition, we can set the direction of the text, vertical or horizontal and any angle.

 ## Screenshots ##